jungeskrg/jungeskrg/README.md

-- 👋 Hi, I’m @jungeskrg
+-👋 Hi, I’m @jungeskrg
-- 👀 I’m interested in IT, Books, Crypto, Languages, Travel the World.
+- 👀 I’m interested in IT, Books, Crypto, Languages, and Traveling the World
+- 🎓 Starting my second degree in Internet Systems at Unisinos
-- 🌱 I’m currently learning Front-End Development on EBAC and DevMedia.
+- 📚 I’m currently learning Go
-- 📫 How to reach me? junges.krg@gmail.com
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/lu%C3%ADs-junges-62aa50159/)

 <!---
 jungeskrg/jungeskrg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.